callwithcurrentconfusion/kindlemail/README.md

 Currently, kindlemail will only use SMTP and not local mail. (coming soon, hopefully).

-The data in the config file is read into the program as a Clojure map.
+The data in the config file is read into the program as a map.
 Only change the fields require, or kindlemail won't work.